The White Hart (novel)

 The White Hart is the first novel in the five-volume "The Book of the Isle" series by US fantasy author Nancy Springer.
 It was first published in the United States by Pocket Books, a division of Simon & Schuster in 1979.
 It is set in a land much like pre-Roman Britain.
-It tells the story of a young bethrothed couple, Cuin son of Clarric, and Ellid of Caer Eitha.
+It tells the story of a young betrothed couple, Cuin son of Clarric, and Ellid of Caer Eitha.
 The story has elements of Arthurian and Celtic legend throughout.

 Plot introduction

 Cuin, son of Clarric, is heir to his uncle, Pryce Dacaerin, a regional lord who has gained wealth and power by protecting landholders from bandits, dragons, and other threats that haunt the unsettled places.
 Cuin, as heir, is also expected to marry Dacerin’s daughter, Ellid.
 At the beginning of the story, Ellid has been kidnapped in a power grab by one of Dacerin’s resistive landholders and is being held as bait for an ambush.
 She is freed by a lean, dark haired mysterious stranger who seems to have some power over stone and animals and is sensitive to light.
 This stranger will come to change all of their lives forever.